-The compounding usually happens with some frequency (yearly, half-yearly, quarterly, monthly, daily, etc.) Usually banks define nominal interest rate (f.e.
-12%) and frequency of compounding (f.e. monthly).
+The compounding usually happens with some frequency (yearly, half-yearly, quarterly, monthly, daily, etc.) Usually, banks define nominal interest rate (f.e.
+12%) and compounding frequency (f.e. monthly).

 S - balance

 j - nominal interest rate (fraction of 1)

 m - compounding frequency (number of compounding periods per year)

 n - term (years)